 Seminar Life Engineering

-The idea of this virtual seminar is to introduce students into a human-centered reflection on ethics and sustainability of digitalization.
-With this in mind, an ethics by design mindset is applied as a humanistic way to model and engineer fair systems that imperatively involve ethical values and sustainable principles, requirements as well as procedures into design.
-In the course of the semesters, together we seek to understand computational ethics and sustainability approaches, by reading and discussing the latest books on digital ethics and sustainability, in the form of a colloquium, a discussion-intensive seminar.
+The idea of these lessons for an integral fuzzy engineering, or short life engineering, is to introduce the students into a human-centred reflection on ethics and sustainability of digitalization.
+We apply an ethics by design mindset as a humanistic way to design fair systems that involve ethical values and sustainable principles, requirements as well as procedures into engineering.
+During the semesters, we seek to understand computational ethics and sustainability approaches, by reading and discussing books on digital ethics and sustainability.
+In the end, the students will also write a joint paper on their experiences.

 Details